henmalib/dotfiles/README.md

 ```

 > [!WARNING]
-> `swaylock` and `hyprpaper` are using Pictures inside ~/Pictures/Wallpaper
-> This folder is NOT specified in this repository
+> `swaylock` and `hyprpaper` are using Pictures inside ~/Pictures/Wallpaper which is NOT specified in this repository